 Dinner or beer in a shipping container anyone?
-You’ll say ‘Prost’ if it looks like this restaurant’s two-story second level.
+You’ll say “Prost” (German for “Cheers”) when you see this two-story restaurant’s second level.
 There are floor-to-ceiling windows allowing plenty of natural light and the ceiling is lined with colorful flags from Germany’s 16 states.
 This eatery run by a German native is an anchor at Revolutsia, an open-air shipping container development.

 Adjacent to a distinctive outdoor music venue, Public at the Brickyard is known as much for its menu full of craft beer and dishes made with local ingredients as its cool setting: the bottom floor of a restored 1916 warehouse where Wichitans once made caskets.

 Located in the heart of Old Town, River City Brewing Company has been serving handcrafted beers and brewpub food since 1993.
 The historic three-story building has the original design thumbprint of historic Wichita.
 Salvaged wood floors, beer barrels, and timber beams set the scene — the booth seats are made from old church pews!
 Patrons enjoy watching the brewmaster at work crafting one of 16 beers on tap via a glass wall showcasing the brewing process.
 The brewery serves a scratch-made menu including six varieties of mac and cheese, Kansas beef burgers, and pizza.